Jump to topic

 LASIK is an FDA-approved laser eye surgery that corrects vision problems (refractive errors).
 It stands for laser-assisted in situ keratomileusis.
 LASIK surgery is beneficial for most people who wear glasses or contact lenses.
 Many people who undergo the surgery no longer need corrective eyewear.

-In simple terms, an ophthalmologist performs a thin, hinged flap incision further into the cornea.
-A laser then removes inner layers of the cornea to provide it with adequate curvature.
+During the procedure, your eye surgeon creates a thin, hinged flap incision into the cornea.
+A laser then removes inner layers of the cornea in order to give it a better shape.

-Astigmatism is a type of refractive error, in which the curvature of the eye’s cornea or lens is irregular.
+Astigmatism is a type of refractive error.
+It means the curvature of your eye’s cornea or lens is irregular.
 The curvature is sometimes comparable to the shape of a football or egg.
 This eye condition can affect how light passes through the cornea and lens and refracts (bends) onto the retina.
 A refractive error of this kind can make viewing objects challenging.

 The LASIK procedure is a simple process.
 The steps include:

 The reshaping of your cornea corrects your refractive error and allows your eye to bend light correctly.
 This should improve your visual acuity, eliminating or greatly reducing your blurry vision.

 LASIK surgery has many advantages for those with astigmatism, including:

 LASIK has very high success rates for correcting astigmatism.
 According to the American Refractive Surgical Council,

 "The latest research reports 99 percent of patients achieve better than 20/40 vision and more than 90 percent achieve 20/20 or better.
 In addition, LASIK has an unprecedented 96 percent patient satisfaction rate – the highest of any elective procedure"—American Refractive Surgical Council